APinkDev/APinkDev/README.md

                       },

- personality: "a sweet boy who loves to help in any way possible, I really like knowing that I am helpful in what I do, With many hobbies such as role-playing and animation movies, React lover and probably C# in the future too",
+ personality: "a sweet boy who loves to help in any possible way, I really like knowing that I am helpful in what I do, With many hobbies such as role-playing and animation movies, React lover and probably C# in the future too",